viney-shih/go-cache/README.md

 <p align="center">
   <img src="assets/logo.png" title="viney-shih/go-cache" />
-  <span>Photo by <a href="https://github.com/ashleymcnamara">Ashley McNamara</a>, via <a href="https://github.com/ashleymcnamara/gophers">ashleymcnamara/gophers</a> (CC BY-NC-SA 4.0)</span>
+  <span style="font-size: 14px; font-weight: 400; color: rgba(117, 117, 117, 1); font-family: sohne, "Helvetica Neue", Helvetica, Arial, sans-serif;">Photo by <a href="https://github.com/ashleymcnamara">Ashley McNamara</a>, via <a href="https://github.com/ashleymcnamara/gophers">ashleymcnamara/gophers</a> (CC BY-NC-SA 4.0)</span>
 </p>

-A library of mixed version of **key:value** store interacts with private (in-memory) cache and shared cache (i.e. Redis) in Go.
+A flexible multi-layered caching library interacts with **private (in-memory) cache** and **shared cache** (i.e. Redis) in Go.
 It provides `Cache-Aside` strategy when dealing with both, and maintains the consistency of private cache between distributed systems by `Pub-Sub` pattern.

 Caching is a common technique that aims to improve the performance and scalability of a system.
 It does this by temporarily copying frequently accessed data to fast storage close to the application.
 Distributed applications typically implement either or both of the following strategies when caching data:
-- Using a `private cache`, where data is held locally on the computer that's running an instance of an application or service.
+- Using a **private cache**, where data is held locally on the computer that's running an instance of an application or service.
-- Using a `shared cache`, serving as a common source that can be accessed by multiple processes and machines.
+- Using a **shared cache**, serving as a common source that can be accessed by multiple processes and machines.

 ![Using a local private cache with a shared cache](./doc/img/caching.png)
 Ref: [https://docs.microsoft.com/en-us/azure/architecture/best-practices/images/caching/caching3.png](https://docs.microsoft.com/en-us/azure/architecture/best-practices/images/caching/caching3.png "Using a local private cache with a shared cache")